aragozin/jvm-tools/sjk-core/src/main/resources/org/gridkit/jvmtool/cmd/ssa-help.md

 stack traces for some commands.

-Stack trimming is another option using same expression location to identify trim point within each trace.
+Stack trimming is another option using same expression location to identify a trim point within each trace.

-Simple expression language can be used to express sophisticated filtering criteria.
+The simple expression language can be used to express sophisticated filtering criteria.

 ### Frame matching syntax

-Frame matchers are basic element of filter, all frames in trace are matched against pattern.
+Frame matchers are basic element of filter, all frames in the trace are matched against the pattern.

-- Frame matcher should match start of frame line.
+- Frame matcher should match the start of frame line.
-- `*` and `**` wild card can be used.
+- `*` and `**` wildcard can be used.
   `**` match anything, while `*` will match anything except `.`

 Examples